100% Free Consultation (469) 208-5535

 Recent Work Accident Cases We’ve Filed in Dallas & Beyond

-According to the Bureau of Labor Statistics (BLS), 178,000 reported occupational injuries in Texas in 2022 alone.
+According to the Bureau of Labor Statistics (BLS), there were 178,000 reported occupational injuries in Texas in 2022 alone.
 578 workers lost their lives.
 While many of these catastrophic injuries and deaths occurred in high-risk industries such as construction, transportation, and manufacturing, workers in virtually all fields experienced some harm.
-The sheer scale of how many workers suffer harm on the job is why we’re always investigating new incidents or examples of wrongdoing.
+The sheer scale of how many workers suffer on the job is why we’re always investigating new incidents or examples of wrongdoing.

 Here are recent cases our firm has filed for injured workers: